angulardart/site-angulardart/src/angular/guide/forms.md

   url: /angular/guide/dependency-injection
 ---
 <?code-excerpt path-base="examples/ng/doc/forms"?>
-Forms are the mainstay of business applications.
+Forms are the mainstay of business apps.
 You use forms to log in, submit a help request, place an order, book a flight, schedule a meeting, and perform countless other data-entry tasks.